-The foundation also began its Infection Research Initiative in 2018, awarding more than $58 million of its allotted $100 million to “improving the detection, diagnosis, treatment, and outcomes of CF-related infections,” the spokesperson added.
+The foundation also began its Infection Research Initiative in 2018, awarding more than $58 million of its allotted $100 million to “improving the detection, diagnosis, treatment, and outcomes of Cystic Fibrosis-related infections,” the spokesperson added.

 According to the CF Foundation’s Drug Development Pipeline, there are 25 drugs in clinical development (Phases 1-3), including 3 anti-inflammatory drugs, 10 anti-infective agents, 1 nutritional enzymatic drug, 4 mucociliary clearance drugs, and 7 CFTR modulators.

 The CF Foundation’s Path to a Cure initiative challenges CF researchers to come up with new, next-generation therapies, such as CF gene therapies, and accelerate therapies through development.
 The three core strategies this initiative addresses go straight for the underlying causes of Cystic Fibrosis by “repairing the broken CFTR protein, restoring the CFTR protein when none exists, and fixing or replacing the underlying genetic mutation,” according to the CF Foundation spokesperson.
 “The latter genetic-based treatments could potentially help all people with CF, regardless of their mutation, and hold the greatest promise of a cure.”